-Mistakes made by students can be information and reference regarding progress and what shortcomings still have to be learned and done during the Ethnomathematical learning process.
-Furthermore, learning steps are designed based on these references to minimize student errors and improve students' mathematical communication skills.
-So that the objectives in this study are: 1) analyzing student errors in solving mathematical communication problems after being given Ethnomathematics-based learning with the help of the Geogebra application; 2) analyze Ethnomathematics-based learning steps with the help of the Geogebra application on students' mathematical communication is to develop Ethnomathematics-based learning design to be optimal for students' mathematical communication skills.
+The mistakes made by the students can be information and reference on the progress and shortcomings to be made in the ethnomathematical learning process.
+In addition, the learning steps are designed based on these references to minimize student errors and improve student math communication skills.
+Therefore, the objective of this research is to analyze the errors that students make to solve mathematical communication problems, with the help of the Geogebra application, after receiving learning based on ethnomathematics; 2) analyze the learning steps based on ethnomatetics, with the help of the Geogebra application on the mathematical skills of the students.
+The aim of the research is to develop learning based on ethnomathematics, designing effective learning capable of training students' communicative skills.

-METHOD
+2. METHOD

-This research uses quantitative and qualitative research methods, in the first stage using quantitative methods to obtain quantitative data then in the second stage using qualitative methods to deepen, expand, prove quantitative data.
-Quantitative research relies on the collection and analysis of numerical data to measure, describe, explain, or predict, as well as make broad generalizations (Mertler, 2020).
-While qualitative research is interactive research in which researchers engage in continuous and continuous experience with participants, this
+This research uses quantitative and qualitative research methods in the first stage, using quantitative methods for obtaining quantitative data and, subsequently, in the second stage, using qualitative methods for the deepening, dissemination and testing of quantitative data.
+Quantitative research is based on the collection and analysis of numerical data to measure, descriptive, explain, or predict them, as well as to make broad generalizations (Mertler, 2020).
+Despite the fact that qualitative research is interactive research, researchers have had extensive experience with participants, but this participation will raise strategic, ethical, and personal issues in the qualitative research process (Creswell, 2015).